SAINTS MARK, BARNABAS, PETER, PAUL, STEPHEN, LUKE AND ANOTHER TIMELINE MIRACLE & FIG AND GOAT CHEESE CROSTINI

 Today, I understand truly that Saints and Recipes was never my end result — It’s my journey.

-In honor of our connection to each other, let’s celebrate with a little taste of ancient Rome:
+In honor of our connections to each other, let’s celebrate with a little taste of ancient Rome:

 Fig and Goat Cheese Crostini

 Option: Since fresh figs are seasonal, apple slices would make a great swap because early Romans loved apples and propagated them throughout their empire.

 Slice bread, brush with olive oil, and toast.

 Carefully spread jam on top of the cheese.